Football Association of Wales

-The Football Association of Wales (FAW; Cymdeithas Bêl-droed Cymru) is the governing body of association football and futsal in Wales, and controls the Wales national football team, its corresponding women's team, as well as the Wales national futsal team.
+The Football Association of Wales (FAW; Cymdeithas Bêl-droed Cymru) is the governing body of football and futsal in Wales, and controls the Wales national football team, its corresponding women's team, as well as the Wales national futsal team.
 It is a member of FIFA, UEFA and the IFAB.

 Established in 1876, it is the third-oldest national association in the world, and one of the four associations, along with the English Football Association, Scottish Football Association, and Irish Football Association that make up the International Football Association Board, responsible for the Laws of the Game.